PyEllips/pyElli/paper/paper.md

 # Statement of need

-The importance of publishing data according to the FAIR (Findable, Accessible, Interoperable, and Reusable) principles is growing [@Wilkinson2016].
+The importance of publishing data according to the FAIR principles is growing [@Wilkinson2016].
 Many research journals already require authors to add supporting data, and there is a growing expectation from sponsors for institutes and researchers to implement data governance.
 The FAIR principles have recently been extended to apply to research software as well since reproducing data requires not only the data itself but also the software used to create it [@Barker2022].
 Producing FAIR data and using a FAIR and open analysis pipeline is especially important for SE, as the results are tightly related and dependent on the algorithms and models used for evaluation.